-For Spring 2019, we are happy to announce the fifteenth season of our Community Supported Agriculture (CSA) program complete with two different share sizes: small and large.
-We anticipate this season’s CSA will run for 10-12 weeks with pickup points on James Island, Downtown Charleston, Johns Island, and at the farm.
+For the Fall and Winter of 2019, we are happy to announce the sixteenth season of our Community Supported Agriculture (CSA) program complete with two different share sizes: small and large.
+This season’s CSA will run in two separate installments for 6 weeks with pickup points on James Island, Downtown Charleston, Johns Island, and at the farm.

 Kenneth ‘Skinny’ Melton